ShivrajRath/GoogleImagesDownloader/README.md

 ### GOOGLE IMAGES DOWNLOADER

-This is an chrome extension to easily download google image search results in high resolution.
+This is an chrome extension to easily download highest possible resolution images from a google image search result page.
+Supports bulk download of images as well.

 #### Steps to download
 1. Open google image search page